Did you ever have a disagreement over authorship? Or over the order of the authors? Here are some guidelines and pointers on how to prevent disputes.

 - Agreement to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.

-Alternatively, you check the authorship guidelines of the journal you aim to publish in.
+You can also check the authorship guidelines of the journal you aim to publish in.
 More and more journals ask you to specify each author’s contribution, and these contributions are published along with the article.

 Determining the order of the authors